Trump Card (game show): Round two

 At the beginning of this round, the contestants were each given a Trump Card.
-After giving a correct answer, a contestant could play the Trump Card to impede the progress of one of the his/her opponents.
-That contestant would have his/her card blocked with a giant letter T, which could only be removed with a correct answer.
-Cefalo reminded the contestants that their Trump Cards could be used at any point during the next two rounds; however, the eventual winner of the game would gain an advantage in the bonus round by not using his/her Trump Card.
+After giving a correct answer, a contestant could play their Trump Card at any time during the match to impede the progress of one of his/her opponents.
+That contestant would have his/her card blocked with a giant letter T, which could only be removed with a correct answer and the contestant hindered by the Trump Card was still froze out of the next question for an incorrect answer or no response.

-Four new categories were displayed, each containing five questions, and the winner of round one chose first.
-Gameplay proceeded as in round one, but every correct answer now filled in a number on the middle row of the contestant's card.
-The first contestant to complete his/her row won $1,500.
+Four new categories were displayed, each now containing five questions, and the winner of round one chose the first category.
+Gameplay proceeded as in the first round, but every correct answer now filled in a square on the middle row of the contestants' cards.
+The first contestant to cover up the middle row of his/her card won $1,500.

 Round three

-This round consisted of rapid-fire general knowledge questions, and every correct answer filled in one of the remaining numbers on the contestant's card.
-An incorrect response froze him/her out of the next question as before.
-The first contestant to complete his/her card won $3,000, became the day's champion, and advanced to the bonus round.
-If time was called before this happened, the contestant who had the most numbers filled in and was not hindered by a Trump Card was declared the winner.
-In the event of a tie, a sudden-death toss-up question was asked of the tied contestants; answering correctly won the game while an incorrect answer eliminated the player.
+The final round consisted of rapid-fire general knowledge questions, and each correct answer filled in one of the remaining squares on the contestant's card.
+As before an incorrect or no response froze him/her out of the next question.
+The first contestant to black out his/her card won the game, $3,000, and advanced to the bonus round.
+If time ran out before a card was filled, the contestant who had the most squares filled in and was not hindered by a Trump Card was declared the winner.
+In the event of a tie, a sudden-death toss-up question was asked of the tied contestants.
+The first player to answer correctly won the match while an incorrect answer eliminated the player.

-All contestants kept any money won during individual rounds, and the runners-up received consolation prizes.
+All three contestants got to keep any money won during the game, and the runners-up received consolation prizes.

 Bonus round

-The numbers 1 through 25 were displayed on a 5-by-5 grid.
-The champion drew one card from a deck of 25, and the space with the chosen number was filled in.
-He/she drew a second card if he/she had not used their Trump Card during the main game.
+The champion faced a game board of 25 numbered squares arranged in a 5x5 grid.
+The champion drew one card from a deck of 25, and the corresponding square was filled in on the board.
+He/she got to draw a second card if their Trump Card was not used during the main game.

-The champion then had 45 seconds to complete a horizontal, vertical, or diagonal line of five spaces by answering general knowledge questions.
-He/she chose a space, and the host asked a question.
-A correct answer filled in the space, but a pass or miss blacked it out.
-Completing a line awarded an additional $10,000.
+The champion then had 45 seconds to complete a horizontal, vertical or diagonal line of five squares by answering trivia questions correctly.
+He/she chose a square and Cefalo read a question; a correct answer filled in the square, whereas a pass or incorrect answer blacked it out.
+If the champion completed a line of five squares before time expired, he/she won an additional $10,000 and the right to participate in the show's tournament of champions at the end of the season.

 Three new contestants competed on each episode; there were no returning champions.
-However, each contestant was competing for a chance to be invited back at the end of the season to participate in a tournament of champions.